-Unknown to most consumers, cyanide is found in a wide range of vitamins and foods in a form known as cyanocobalamin.
-Fortunately the cyanide has a very low potential to do harm because it is organically bound to cobalamin (vitamin b12) -- that is, as long as everything is working correctly and that person hasn't already been burdened with environmental chemical exposures from cyanide, and related xenobiotic compounds that may interfere with their cyanide detoxifying pathways.
+Unknown to most consumers, cyanide is found in a wide range of vitamins and foods as a synthetic additive known as cyanocobalamin.
+Fortunately the cyanide has a very low potential to do harm because it is organically bound to cobalamin (vitamin b12) -- that is, as long as everything is working correctly and that person hasn't already been overburdened with environmental chemical exposures from cyanide, and related xenobiotic compounds that may interfere with their cyanide detoxifying pathways.
 Also, there are genetically-based differences in the ability of individuals to decyanate (remove the cyanide) cobalamin that has been identified to be mediated by a trafficking chaperone known as MMACHC.
 In fact, defects in MMACHC are believed to be the most common cause of inborn errors of b12 metabolism.
 Those who suffer from MMACHC-related dsyfunctions should be careful to only use cyanide-free forms such as aquacobalamin, hydroxocobalamin, or methylcobalamin.

-Cyanocobalamin is actually found in 99% of the vitamins on the market which contain B12, as it is relatively cheap (recovered from activated sewage sludge or mammalian tissue with the addition of potassium cyanide or produced through total chemical synthesis), and stable (non-perishable).
+Cyanocobalamin is actually found in the vast majority of the vitamins on the market which contain b12, as it is relatively cheap (recovered from activated sewage sludge or mammalian tissue with the addition of potassium cyanide or produced through total chemical synthesis), and relatively stable (non-perishable).
 Despite its wide usage, it is not an ideal form of vitamin b12, as the cyanide must be removed from the cobalamin before it can perform its biological indispensable roles within the body.
 While there is plenty of research on the potential value of cyanide-bound vitamin b12, and certainly vitamin B deficiency can have devastating adverse health effects, but it does have potential to do harm, and at the very least can not be considered superior to non-cyanide containing forms.

 In fact, when a person is poisoned with cyanide, as sometimes happens following smoke inhalation, and they are rushed to the emergency room, what do they give them to remove the cyanide?
-Hydroxocobalamin -- a natural form of vitamin b12 -- which readily binds with the cyanide, becoming cyanocobalmin (which sequesters the cyanide and puts it into a form ideal for detoxification and elimination), which is then rapidly excreted from the body via the lungs and kidneys.
+Hydroxocobalamin -- a cyanide-free form of vitamin b12 -- which readily binds with the cyanide, becoming cyanocobalamin, which sequesters the cyanide, putting it into a less toxic form that can be more readily eliminated from the body via the lungs and kidneys.
 You can learn more about this cyanide detoxification approach on Emergency Physician Monthly's site here.

 Those with a higher body burden or higher cyanide exposure, such as smokers, or those consuming large amounts of cassava, are less likely to be able to effectively detoxify the additional cyanide they consume through their diet or supplements, making the seemingly benign levels found in some vitamins and foods a real problem.

 Indeed, this is not the first time the question of the potential toxicity of cyanocobalamin has been raised.
-As far back as 1992, a report was published in the Journal of the Royal Society of Medicine arguing for its withdrawal from use in vitamin therapy, especially with smokers experiencing neuropathy.
+As far back as 1992, a report was published in Journal of the Royal Society of Medicine arguing for its withdrawal from use in vitamin therapy, especially with smokers experiencing neuropathy.
 Another study published in 1997 in the journal Blood, found that cyanocobalamin "antagonizes vitamin B12 in vitro and causes cell death from methionine deficiency."

-Other dietary sources of biologically active B12 include white button mushrooms, spirulina and chlorella.
-The ideal supplemental form of supplemental vitamin B12 is methylcobalamin, which while more expensive, is capable of absorbing efficiently sublingually and is cell-ready as a methyl donor.
-It should also be noted that the drug category known as proton pump inhibitors (acid blockers for reflux) prevent vitamin B12 absorption and microwaving food deactivates this vitamin, as well.
+Significant dietary sources of biologically active b12 include white button mushrooms, spirulina and chlorella.
+The ideal supplemental form of supplemental vitamin b12 is methylcobalamin, which while more expensive, is capable of absorbing sublingually and is cell-ready as a methyl donor.
+It should also be noted that the drug category known as proton pump inhibitors (acid blockers for reflux) prevent vitamin b12 absorption and microwaving food deactivates this vitamin, as well.